privacybydesign/irma-documentation/yivi-docs/blog/2025-09-05-ux-challenges/index.md

 ## EUDI wallet and verifiable credentials
 This summer we put tremendous effort in adopting industry standards for verifiable credentials.
 We are about to release our first version with OpenID4VP support, using batch issued credentials.

 In contrast to other wallets that have very technical user interfaces, we aim to provide a more user-friendly experience.
-This is especially important for scenarios where users need to obtain multiple credentials in various formats, such as in the EUDI wallet.
+This is especially important for scenarios where users need to obtain multiple credentials in various formats, such as in an EUDI wallet.

 ## Batch issuance
 One of the first challenges we faced is that many services do not support privacy preserving credential formats such as Idemix.
 Instead, they use more common formats such as SD-JWT VC and W3C VC.
 These formats do not have the same level of privacy protection as Idemix, which can be a problem for users who value their privacy.